Burgkirche, Königsberg: History

 After the conversion of the Hohenzollern elector John Sigismund of Brandenburg, also Duke of Prussia from 1612, the first Calvinist service was performed in 1616 by the Hessian court chaplain Johannes Crocius in a hall of Königsberg Castle.
-In 1662 the 'Great Elector' Frederick William ordered the building of a new Reformed church and Latin school in the Burgfreiheit quarter near the castle, granting land near a slaughterhouse.
+In 1662, the 'Great Elector' Frederick William ordered the building of a new Reformed church and Latin school in the Burgfreiheit quarter near the castle, granting land near a slaughterhouse.
 The transfer of land only occurred in 1665, however, and the initiative was halted until the 1680s.

-In 1687 the court expanded the grounds for the church by purchasing a garden on the Schlossteich pond north of the former slaughterhouse from Oberburggraf Ahasverus von Lehndorff.
-The new Baroque church was built from 1690–96; Johann Arnold Nering modeled it after the sober appearance of the Nieuwe Kerk in The Hague.
+In 1687, the court expanded the grounds for the church by purchasing a garden on the Schlossteich pond north of the former slaughterhouse from Oberburggraf Ahasverus von Lehndorff.
+The new Baroque church was built from 1690 to 1696; Johann Arnold Nering modeled it after the sober appearance of the Nieuwe Kerk in The Hague.
 It was dedicated in the presence of the new King in Prussia, Frederick I on 23 January 1701.

+From 1706 to 1843 it was home to the city's Polish Reformed congregation.

-By 1819 the German reformed church was known simply as the Burgkirche (Castle Church).
+By 1819, the reformed church was known simply as the Burgkirche (Castle Church).